-4.6 (1) A person seeking to be licensed under paragraph (d) of rule 2 or rule 2A (1) must deliver to the Registrar an application addressed to the Chief Justice, in whichever of the forms numbered RA1 and RA2 in Schedule 1 is appropriate.

-(2) An application in the form RA1 must be filed not less than 14 days before the day set down for the hearing at which the applicant wishes to be heard, or any shorter period as the Chief Justice allows.

-- (3) An application under sub-rule (1) must be accompanied by- - (a) a certified or a photographic copy of the certificate or other document recording the applicant's call or admission and, if the certificate or other document is not in the English language, a translation of it in English certified to be correct; and - (b) any prescribed fee.
+- 4. (1) A person seeking to be licensed under rule 2(d) must deliver to the Registrar an application addressed to the Chief Justice, in whichever of the forms numbered RA1 and RA2 in Schedule 1 is appropriate. - (2) An application in the form RA1 must be filed not less than 14 days before the day set down for the hearing at which the applicant wishes to be heard, or any shorter period as the Chief Justice allows. - (3) An application under paragraph (1) must be accompanied by any prescribed fee. - (4) The Chief Justice may, upon receipt of an application made under rule 2(d), request such further information from the applicant that they consider necessary in respect of the application including, but not limited to, proof of the person having professional insurance, competence and good standing. - (5) The Chief Justice may grant the person a licence and may attach any conditions that they consider appropriate to the licence granted in respect of that application, including compliance with some or all of the Basic Principles and Code of Practice contained in the Schedule to the Courts (Rights of Practising and Representation of Persons in Proceedings) Rules, 2025.